Fields of Study: Humanities, Social Sciences, Sciences, Engineering

 Intensive Language Program

-The main program begins with a mandatory two-week intensive language program designed to advance your French language skills and acquaint you with French academic culture.
+The semester begins with a mandatory two-week intensive language program designed to advance your French language skills and acquaint you with French academic culture.

 Fall and Spring Semester